-The Lorraine project lies within the territories of the Takla Lake Nation (Takla); the Tsay Keh Dene (Tsay Keh); and the Nak'azdli Whut'en Nation (Nak'azdli).
-NorthWest is currently working with the Takla, Tsay Keh and the Nak'azdli Nations on establishing exploration agreements.
+The Lorraine project lies within the territories of Takla, Tsay Keh and the Nak'azdli Whut'en Nation (Nak'azdli).
+NorthWest holds an exploration agreement to conduct mineral exploration with Tsay Keh and is currently working with Takla and Nak'azdli on establishing exploration agreements.
 These agreements will frame the working relationship and provide guidance to support exploration activities which are conducted in a culturally and environmentally respectful manner.